 Report: Dark money group pushing Ohio gun control bill has ties to DeWine

-The Cincinnati Enquirer is reporting that a newly-minted "dark money" group trying to drum up support for Governor Mike DeWine's gun control bill, SB 221, has ties to the governor himself.
+The Columbus Dispatch is reporting that a newly-minted "dark money" group trying to drum up support for Governor Mike DeWine's gun control bill, SB 221, has ties to the governor himself.

 From the article: